dashingsoft/pyarmor/docs/man.rst

     pyarmor config --option new-value /path/to/project

 Option --manifest is comma-separated list of manifest template command, same as MANIFEST.in of Python Distutils.

 Option --entry is comma-separated list of entry scripts, relative to src path of project.

+There is a special value `clear` for ``--plugin`` which used to clear all the plugins.

 **EXAMPLES**